-In any case, while many examples of marketing are not being used in either an ethical or an effective manner (and the same can be said for accounting, law, human resources, information technology and any other business function), solid marketing is a key component of business success that can support both the financial and social bottom lines of your organization.
+In any case, while many examples of marketing are not being used in either an ethical or an effective manner, and the same can be said for accounting, law, human resources, information technology and any other business function, solid marketing is a key component of business success that supports both the financial and social bottom lines of your organization.

 Many people use the term marketing to refer to a broad set of promotional and outreach activities aimed at communicating a business proposition to customers and other important audiences.

 These activities often include advertising, media relations, direct mail, promotional offers, online promotions, sales materials and other marketing tactics.